 - I attended the United States Military Academy at West Point but decided it wasn’t for me.
 I had scholarships on hold and slid into undergraduate studies without missing much of a beat.

-- I’m an Eagle Scout, but I’m no longer involved with the BSA due to personal disagreement with their exclusivist policies and, since the ruling to end their ban on gay Scout leaders, I’m carving out the time to get involved again.
+- I’m an Eagle Scout, but I’m no longer involved with the BSA due to personal disagreement with their exclusivist policies and since the ruling to end their ban on gay Scout leaders, I’ve been carving out the time to get involved again.

 - I hate running, as much as I wish I loved it.